A few words about portfolio samples…

 Trimming the Fat from a Capability Statement

-Capturing the Key Message for a Video Course
+Making the Key Message for a Video Course Pop

 This project was a video course for dentists.
 To keep their licenses in good standing, dentists must complete a set number of continuing education (CE) credit hours annually.
 This 24-module course was approved for eight hours of CE.